rednafi/rubric/README.md

 ```
 root
+├── .editorconfig           # Config file for Editorconfig
 ├── .flake8                 # Config file for .flake8
 ├── .gitignore              # Python specific .gitignore file
+├── .pre-commit-config.yaml # Config to manage pre-commit hooks.
 ├── makefile                # Makefile containing the commands to lint your code
 ├── pyproject.toml          # Toml file to with the configs for mypy, black & isort
 ├── README.md               # A readme boilerplate
 ├── requirements-dev.in     # File to specify the top level dev requirements
 ├── requirements-dev.txt    # File to specify the dev requirements
 ├── requirements.in         # File to specify the top level app requirements
 └── requirements.txt        # File to specify the pinned app requirements
 ```

 The files will contain minimal but sensible default configurations for the respective tools.
 You're free to change them as you like.